Andrew Jackson Foundation Board

-Born in Massapequa, New York, where he still resides today with his wife, Dawn, and three kids, Bryan, Kirstyn and Kaitlyn.
-Kilmeade joined Fox News in 1996 and spent the last 20 plus years as co-host of Fox and Friends and the last 10 years hosting the “Brian Kilmeade Show,” a syndicated national radio program.
+Brian Kilmeade was born in Massapequa, New York, where he still resides today with his wife, Dawn, and three kids, Bryan, Kirstyn and Kaitlyn.
+Kilmeade joined Fox News in 1996 and spent the last 20-plus years as co-host of Fox and Friends and the last 10 years hosting the “Brian Kilmeade Show,” a syndicated national radio program.
 He has written five books, four of which are New York Times Best Sellers – two in sports and three in history.
-The latest book, Andrew Jackson and the Miracle of New Orleans helped him meet the people behind the Andrew Jackson Foundation.
+The latest book, Andrew Jackson and the Miracle of New Orleans, helped him meet the people behind the Andrew Jackson Foundation.

-A Colorado native, Pam grew up in Memphis and attended Colorado Women’s College before graduating from the University of Tennessee with a BA in Psychology.
-She then earned her MS in Management and Labor Relations from the University of Memphis Fogelman School of Business and Economics.
+A Colorado native, Pam Koban grew up in Memphis and attended Colorado Women’s College before graduating from the University of Tennessee with a BA in psychology.
+She then earned her master’s degree in management and labor relations from the University of Memphis Fogelman School of Business and Economics.

 She began her career on the business school faculty at MTSU, before becoming the University of Tennessee Nashville Director of Human Resources in 1977, Human Resource Officer for the University of Tennessee System-wide Administration in 1979 and then the system-wide Chief Human Resource Officer for the Tennessee Board of Regents in 1980.

-Pam has taught Sunday school at Westminster Presbyterian Church for over 30 years, is an Elder and chairs the Personnel Committee.
+Koban has taught Sunday school at Westminster Presbyterian Church for more than 30 years, is an elder and chairs the Personnel Committee.
 She is a member of the Board of Trustees at Montgomery Bell Academy and past board chair of the Martha O’Bryan Community Center.
-Pam was named to Governor Lee’s Task Force on the Future of Higher Education and has served as a member of the Tennessee Higher Education Commission since 2013.
-She is an active member of the Nashville Rotary Club and a member of the 2020 Class of Leadership Nashville.
+Koban was named to Governor Lee’s Task Force on the Future of Work and has served as a member of the Tennessee Higher Education Commission since 2013.
+She has been an active member of the Nashville Rotary Club and is member of the 2020 Class of Leadership Nashville.

-Pam enjoys golf, exercise, cooking, gardening and reading and is an avid fan of college football.
-She and her husband, Mike, have three adult children and three grandchildren.
+She enjoys golf, exercise, cooking, gardening and reading and is an avid fan of college football.
+She and her husband, Mike, have three adult children and seven grandchildren.